Who is eligible?

 Depending on the amount of net income, individuals may be eligible for full Medicaid benefits or may be responsible for a portion of their medical bills which is called their recipient liability.
 Children who are not eligible for full Medicaid benefits may be eligible for Healthy Steps or the Caring for Children Program.

 Individuals in a nursing home are allowed to keep $65 of their monthly income to meet their personal needs.
 They also keep enough to cover their health insurance premiums and certain other expenses.
 If the individual has a family at home with lower income, the individual can give some of his/her money to the family at home.

-Individuals residing in an ICF-MR are allowed $85 to meet their personal needs.
+Individuals residing in an Intermediate Care Facility (ICF) are allowed $100 to meet their personal needs.
 They also keep enough to cover their health insurance premiums and certain other expenses.

 |Family Size||Full Coverage for Entire Family||